 - Buckley v Chief Constable of Thames Valley Police & Ollivierre & Ors v Chief Constable of Thames Valley Police & Another (2010 / 2011) Oxford County Court; CLCC; Court of Appeal EWCA Civ 356: Instructed in two of the leading cases in the Court of Appeal determining what constitutes objective reasonable grounds to arrest.

-- Ryder-Large v King (2010) Royal Courts of Justice EWHC 3404: Acted for Claimant in an unprecedented multiple malicious prosecution claims (29 separate allegations).
+- Ryder-Large v King (2010) EWHC 3404 (QB): Acted for Claimant in an unprecedented multiple malicious prosecution claims (29 separate allegations).

-- Hunt v AB (2009) Royal Courts of Justice EWHC 2724 [QB]; EWCA Civ 1092 (CA): Successful leading counsel in the High Court for a Defendant in a malicious prosecution claim brought against a woman who claimed to be a rape victim, who was subject to an unprecedented claim by her alleged rapist.
+- Hunt v AB EWHC 2724 [QB]; EWCA Civ 1092 (CA): Successful leading counsel in the High Court for a Defendant in a malicious prosecution claim brought against a woman who claimed to be a rape victim, who was subject to an unprecedented claim by her alleged rapist.
 The Judgment was upheld in the Court of Appeal.
 The case had huge potential ramifications for rape victims in the future and received national publicity in the press and media.

 - Morton Insurance v Sidhu (2008) Courts of Justice EWHC 417: Civil claim involving an allegation of insurance fraud by an ex-employee.

-Prior to obtaining silk, Mr Metzer QC had been listed as a leading junior in every edition of the Legal 500 since 2007 and is presently listed under the hearings of general crime and criminal fraud.
+Prior to obtaining silk, Anthony had been listed as a leading junior in every edition of the Legal 500 since 2007 and is presently listed under the headings of general crime and criminal fraud.

 His criminal practice includes high-profile cases such as the ‘Nigella Lawson Case’, where he successfully represented the first of two sisters charged with defrauding their employers, Ms Lawson and Charles Saatchi.